rogermiranda1000/TwitchTTSBot/README.md

 If you want to use this program securely (using https) with OBS you'll need a secure certificate. **Attention: in order to get a secure certificate you'll need a domain at your name, with an IP pointing to the server where you launch TwitchTTSBot.
 If you don't have such a thing, ignore this section and use the website with http.**

-Follow the steps shown in [certbot instructions](https://certbot.eff.org/instructions?ws=other&os=ubuntufocal).
+Follow the steps shown in [certbot instructions](https://certbot.eff.org/instructions?ws=other&os=ubuntufocal), and then renew it every few months with `sudo certbot renew`; you'll have to copy `privkey.pem` into `./key.pem`, and `cert.pem` into `./server.pem`.
 Note: you'll have to open the port 80 before running the command.